Onur-Cansever/password_creater/README.md

 Compiling instructions:

-1- install openjdk (if you don't want to compile just install openjre)
+1- install openjdk (if you don't want to compile just install openjre and run java -jar binary_name.jar)

 2- run that command in source code directory: javac Main.java